andrewpatcarr/CV_OrigamiRobot_Fall2024/new_ideas_or_knowledge.md

   - When using RGBD data, we need to add another input to the neural network
   - Works very generally by gridding image, bounding boxes, getting rid of boxes with not enough object, and non-max suppression(?).
 - deeplab for wall, floor, etc detection
+- labelImg for labeling images and exporting in YOLO format